Kalyankr/Google-analytics-prediction/README.md

 This consists of Exploratory data analysis and model using LightGBM(Light Gradient Boosting Model) which has Faster training speed and higher efficiency and considerably Lower memory usage.

-For more information about LightGBM you can acesses to https://lightgbm.readthedocs.io/en/latest/#
+For more information about LightGBM you can acesses to https://lightgbm.readthedocs.io/en/latest/# I found many public kernals usefull in understaging the dataset.

-The validation score is 1.5237
+The validation score is 1.5237.
-The public score on leaderborad is 1.435
+The public score on leaderborad is 1.435.